Enable or Disable Replication

 In the console tree, under the Replication node, click the replication group that contains the connection you want to edit.

 In the details pane, click the Connections tab.

 Do one of the following:

-Configuration changes are not applied immediately to all members except when using the Suspend-DfsReplicationGroup and Sync-DfsReplicationGroup cmdlets.
-The new configuration must be replicated to all domain controllers, and each member in the replication group must poll its closest domain controller to obtain the changes.
+Connection changes are not applied immediately.
+The new connection settings must be replicated to all domain controllers, and the sending and receiving members must poll their closest domain controller to obtain the changes.
 The amount of time this takes depends on AD DS replication latency and the long polling interval (60 minutes) on each member.
-To poll immediately for configuration changes, open a command prompt window and then type the following command once for each member of the replication group:

-Microsoft does not support one-way connections for DFS Replication.
-Creating a one-way replication connection can cause numerous issues including health check topology errors, staging issues, and issues with the DFS Replication database.
-To create a one-way connection, instead make the replicated folder on the appropriate member read-only.
+Although it is technically possible to create a one-way replication connection, doing so can cause numerous issues including health check topology errors, staging issues, and issues with the DFS Replication database.
+A better solution is to simulate a one-way connection, which includes:

 Training administrators to make changes only on the servers that you want to designate as primary servers.
 Then let the changes replicate to the destination servers.